qmk/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ### UTIL

 Short for utility.
 This is accessed by pressing both `NUM` and `NAV` at the same time.
 It has a software `RESET` key, media keys, RGB control and switches main layer between Colemak and a gaming layer.

+### MOUSE

+A simple set up which changes where the arrows are on `NAV` to mouse directions.
+There's also scroll wheel and mouse clicks of course.

+The left thumb keys change into accelleration control keys.

 ### GAMING